jglazar/notes/coding_interview/ctci_datastructures.md

 StringBuilder creates resizable array with all strings, copying only when necessary -- O(x * N)

+### Tips

+Use modular arithmetic to cyclically change array in-place, with temp variables if needed
+  * Little hack -- keep track of number visited, and compare to len(arr)

+Two pointer trick -- define what you want `slow` pointer to track and `fast` pointer to track.
+Be careful about update conditions and overflow.
+  * e.g. `slow` tracks lead zero, `fast` tracks next non-zero
+  * e.g. `slow` tracks latest unique, `fast` finds next that differs from `slow`
+  * e.g. `slow` tracks lowest price, `fast` tracks each new price after

+Sliding window trick -- drop first element, add next element to sublist
+  * ✅ Useful for optimality, like longest sequence or shortest sequence of something that satisfies a given condition.

 ### Problems

 1. determine if string has all unique characters. what if no other